 What is a heat exchanger in a boiler?

-Within the heat exchanger is a long, coiled pipe.
-This pipe is surrounded by a substance that can be heated, such as cold water.
+Within the heat exchanger is a long, coiled pipe that is surrounded by the substance to be heated, such as cold water.
 A hot substance, such as gas or water, is fed through the pipe and, as it moves, it gradually heats the surrounding water.
 A heat exchanger doesn’t allow these two substances to combine, as this wouldn’t work as effectively - the water can be heated up much faster than if hot water was simply added to cold water.

 Heat exchangers are most commonly found in boilers.
 They allow your boiler to heat the water that is then pumped through your radiators to warm your home.
+Without it, your boiler wouldn’t be much use at all, making it a really important aspect of your heating system.
 Let’s take a closer look at how a heat exchanger works in your home’s combi boiler.

 How does a combi boiler heat exchanger work?

 As the gas is heated, it begins to rise.
 When it rises, it reaches the heat exchanger and is pushed through the coiled pipe.
-Cold water is surrounding the pipe and, as the hot gas moves through it, it gradually heats the water, which is then ready to be supplied to your radiators and taps.
+The cold water that surrounds the pipe is heated as the hot gas moves through the system, and is ready to be pumped to your home’s radiators and taps.

 What boilers have stainless steel heat exchangers?